 As per Drugs and Cosmetics Act, Gunja is a Schedule E1 classified herb.
 This means, the oral Ayurvedic medicines containing Gunja can only be taken under strict medical supervision.

-If not purified properly or if used in excess dosage than prescribed, it can cause severe vomiting and diarrhoea.
+If not purified properly or if used in excess dosage than prescribed, it can cause severe vomiting and diarrhea.

 Unpurified seed powder used over wounds or direct contact with blood can also produce toxic effects.